iagoleal/iagoleal.github.io/content/posts/cuts.md

 Finally, a nice property is that an approximation by cuts can be refined without much hassle.
-If you get a new cut $\phi$, all you have to do is update your bag of cuts from $C$ to $C \cup \{\phi\}$, and it's done.
+Whenever you obtain a new cut $\phi$, all you have to do is update your bag of cuts from $C$ to $C \cup \{\phi\}$, and it's done.
 This allows for algorithms based on iterative refinement of the approximation.